 Polarization characteristics of the electromagnetic fields radiated by an antenna are one of the main factors that must be considered in the antenna design.
 In general, depending on the type of application, the antenna is designed to operate in a certain mode of polarization that typically varies from linear to circular.
-However, the purity of the desirable polarization within the copolar beam is required.
+However, purity of the desirable polarization within the co-polar beam is required.
 This condition is normally satisfied for antennas with a very high directivity in which the cross-polarization level is sufficiently low within a narrow angular sector around the broadside direction.
-However, for nondirective radiating elements like those used in array antennas, the cross-polarization level is significantly high over a wide angular sector.
-The presence of cross polarization in this angular sector of the radiation pattern undesirably impacts the antenna performance, because cross-polarized components are radiated at the expense of desirable copolarized components.
+However, for non-directive radiating elements like those used in array antennas, the cross-polarization level is significantly high over a wide angular sector.
+The presence of cross-polarization in this angular sector of the radiation pattern undesirably impacts the antenna performance, because cross-polarized components are radiated at the expense of desirable co-polarized components.
 The energy trapped in the cross-polarization component is considered a loss in the total input energy, which affects antenna efficiency.
 Hence, efficient antennas are designed to minimize cross-polarization levels.

-For any practical antenna, discrepancies among the crosspolarization levels using Ludwig's definitions can be observed in the region away from the broadside direction, especially in the nonprincipal planes.
-These discrepancies are serious in the angular region about 5°-80° from the antenna broadside with the maximum value at approximately $\phi = 45^{\circ}$ [9].
+For any practical antenna, discrepancies among the crosspolarization levels using Ludwig's definitions can be observed in the region away from the broadside direction especially in the non-principal planes.
+These discrepancies are serious in the angular region about 5° to 80° from the antenna broadside with the maximum value at approximately $\phi = 45^{\circ}$ [9].

 In the spherical coordinate system, the unit vectors $\hat{\theta}$ and $\hat{\phi}$ are commonly used to represent the theoretical and measured fields radiated by an antenna.
 The electric field components at any observation point in the far-field region of the antenna are specified by the angles θ and φ .
-In the principal planes and at broadside, both of these spherical unit vectors are aligned to Cartesian unit vectors.
-However, in off-broadside directions along nonprincipal planes, the copolarization and cross-polarization vectors depend on how the polarization basis is defined.
+In the principal planes and at broadside, both of these spherical unit vectors are aligned to cartesian unit vectors.
+However, in off-broadside directions along non-principal planes, the co- and cross-polarization vectors depend on how the polarization basis is defined.
 Both components will be coupled with each other when scanning off-broadside and off-principle planes.
-The angular spatial relationship between the field components in the off-broadside angle and along nonprincipal planes is a matter of geometric projection of the electric field components [5].
+The angular spatial relationship between the field components in the off-broadside angle and along non-principal planes is a matter of geometric projection of the electric field components [5].

 In electromagnetics and antenna theory, different coordinate systems are used to describe the radiating sources and their radiated waves.
-The radiating sources are usually described in terms of a Cartesian coordinate system.
-On the other hand, a spherical coordinate system, with the same Cartesian origin, is used to describe the far-field waves radiated by these sources.
-However, some ambiguities and confusions in the interpretations and applications of appropriate copolarization and cross-polarization definitions are created, because both the coordinate systems use the same origin.
+The radiating sources are usually described in terms of a cartesian coordinate system.
+On the other hand, a spherical coordinate system, with the same cartesian origin, is used to describe the far-field waves radiated by these sources.
+However, some ambiguities and confusion in the interpretations and applications of appropriate co- and cross-polarization definitions are created because both coordinate systems uses the same origin.
 Consequently, one definition of cross polarization, universally accepted, does not exist [5], [6].